7 Different Types of Tongue Piercing

 Horizontal or Vertical Tongue Piercing

-Furthermore, there is no limit to the different number of piercings a person can have, vertically and horizontally.
+Furthermore, there is no limit to the number of piercings a person can have, vertically and horizontally.

 Because the tongue has so many nerves, a tongue piercing could pierce those nerves.